2019 SEAL Team Six operation in North Korea

 In early 2019, the United States conducted an operation in which SEAL Team Six attempted to plant a covert listening device to intercept North Korean communications regarding the ongoing high-level nuclear talks between Supreme Leader Kim Jong Un and U.S. president Donald Trump.
-The operation failed when the team encountered a small boat (possibly shellfishermen) and opened fire on it, blowing their cover.
+The operation failed when the team encountered a small boat (carrying shellfishermen) and opened fire on it, blowing their cover.

 The operation was publicly revealed by The New York Times on September 5, 2025.
 The same article also revealed the existence of a 2005 Navy SEAL operation that went ashore in North Korea.